AdobeDocs/commerce-admin.en/help/b2b/quote-seller-initiated.md

 A Sales Representative can create a quote from the Quotes or Customer Grid.

+>[!NOTE]
+>
+>For a video demo of a seller creating a quote for a buyer, see [Sales Representative initiates the quote](https://experienceleague-review.corp.adobe.com/docs/commerce-learn/tutorials/b2b/b2b-quote/sales-rep-initiates-quote.html) in _Commerce Videos and Tutorials_.

 ### Create a quote from the Quote grid

 1. The sales representative logs in to the Admin as an administrator with [Sales Operations permissions](../systems/permissions.md) to manage quotes.